showpass/swift-style-guide/README.md

 ## 1. Code Formatting

 * **1.1** Use 2 spaces for tabs and indents (Xcode->Preferences->Text Editing->Indentation->Tab width & Indent width).
-* **1.2** Avoid uncomfortably long lines with a hard maximum of 120 characters per line (Xcode->Preferences->Text Editing->Page guide at column: 120 is helpful for this)
+* **1.2** Avoid uncomfortably long lines.
+Define a descriptive variable name to shorten the line.
 * **1.3** Ensure that there is a newline at the end of every file.
 * **1.4** Ensure that there is no trailing whitespace anywhere (Xcode->Preferences->Text Editing->Automatically trim trailing whitespace + Including whitespace-only lines).
 * **1.5** Do not place opening braces on new lines - we use the [1TBS style](https://en.m.wikipedia.org/wiki/Indentation_style#1TBS).